A Career in Biology

 Biology graduates also go on to successful careers in academic research, teaching, business, and the legal profession.

-Biology faculty have received numerous prestigious awards for their research which have included most recently the 2007 Nobel Prize in Medicine or Physiology, the Novitzski prize in genetics, and an NIH Director's award.
+Biology faculty at the University of Utah have received numerous prestigious awards for their research.
+A sampling of these awards includes the 2007 Nobel Prize in Medicine or Physiology, the Novitzski prize in genetics, and an NIH Director's award.
 Research activities in the School of Biological Sciences are supported by more than $12 million annually.
 Many research faculty have funding to support and train undergraduates in their labs.
-(You can get a sampling of the research being done at SBS as well as information on the Science Research Initiative, for undergrads.
+(You can get a sampling of the research being done at SBS as well as information on the Science Research Initiative, for undergrads at the link below.)

 To give incoming undergraduate students some exposure to a research environment and prepare them for a science degree the University of Utah has developed a summer research program called SPUR.